 Backdrops can make a huge difference to your food presentation.
 They can be the crucial detail which brings your food to shine and make your image special or leave it in averageness.

 Go find something around you

 Backdrops are essentials and can be found everywhere at your home.
-As a good starting point you should look around you and watch after any kind of interesting surface: it can be a kitchen table, a worktop, the floor tiles or maybe some forgotten wooden plank in the garage or something else.
+As a good starting point, you should look around you and watch for any kind of interesting surface: it can be a kitchen table, a worktop, the floor tiles or maybe some forgotten wooden plank in the garage or something else.

 The top 10 of backdrops for food photography

 My personal top 10 of the easiest backdrops you can get on a budget for your food photography are:

 - Wooden cutting boards

 - Baking or parchment paper

 - Linen, napkins and any kind of cloth

 - IKEA Linnmon table top